-- Identify the various responders and the specific resources they will provide to assist in mitigating the emergency.
-Open this question to all participants. - What might the Incident Command System organization for this response look like?
-You can use this question to ask for volunteers to play these roles for subsequent questions. - What is the overall strategy for this response?
+- Identify the various responders and the specific resources they will provide to assist in mitigating the incident.
+Open this question to all participants. - What might the Incident Command System organization for this incident look like?
+You can use this question to ask for volunteers to play these roles for subsequent questions. - What is the overall strategy for this incident?

 Start by asking the designated Incident Commander or senior officer and then open the discussion to the broader group.
-Focus discussion on key response priorities: life safety, stabilization and property conservation, Consider factors such as weather, exposures, and time of day as you develop key objectives and the overall strategy. - What are the tactical objectives?
+Focus discussion on key response priorities: life safety, incident stabilization and property conservation, Consider factors such as weather, exposures, and time of day as you develop key objectives and the overall strategy. - What are the incident tactical objectives?

-Now that you have established an overall strategy and objectives, discuss and develop specific mitigation tactics.
+Now that you have established an overall strategy and objectives for the incident, discuss and develop specific tactics to mitigating the incident.
 Refer to your response protocol as appropriate.
 Consider the following tactical activities: exposure protection, isolate the area, conduct evacuations as needed, monitor the areas in consultation with the pipeline operator, etc.